-GASB Statement 91, Conduit Debt Obligations is effective for reporting periods beginning after December 31, 2021.
+GASB Statement 91, Conduit Debt Obligations, is effective for reporting periods beginning after December 15, 2021.
 The objective of this Statement is to improve the consistency of reporting conduit debt.
-This Statement requires government entities that issues conduit debt, but is not the obligor, not to recognize the liability unless it is more likely than not that the government issuer will service the debt.
-Management has not completed its review of the requirements of this standard and its applicability.
+This Statement requires government entities that issue conduit debt, but are not the obligors, not to recognize the liability unless it is more likely than not that the government issuer will service the debt.

-GASB Statement 92, Omnibus 2020 is effective for reporting periods beginning after June 15, 2021.
+GASB Statement 92, Omnibus 2020, is effective for reporting periods beginning after June 15, 2021.
 The objective of this Statement is to improve comparability in financial reporting for leases, pensions, OPEB and asset retirement obligations.
-Management has not completed its review of the requirements of this standard and its applicability.

-GASB Statement 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements is effective for reporting periods beginning after June 15, 2022.
+GASB Statement 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, is effective for reporting periods beginning after June 15, 2022.
 The objective of this Statement is to provide accounting and financial reporting guidance for arrangement in which the governmental entity (the transferor) contracts with an operator to provide public services by conveying control of the right to operate or use a nonfinancial asset.
-Management has not completed its review of the requirements of this standard and its applicability.

-GASB Statement 96, Subscription-Based Information Technology Arrangements (SBITA) is effective for reporting periods beginning after June 15, 2022.
+GASB Statement 96, Subscription-Based Information Technology Arrangements (SBITA), is effective for reporting periods beginning after June 15, 2022.
 The objective of this Statement is to provide accounting and financial reporting guidance for transactions in which a governmental entity contracts with another party for the right to use their software.
 A right to use asset and a corresponding liability would be recognized for SBITAs.
-Management has not completed its review of the requirements of this standard and its applicability.

-GASB Statement 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457, Deferred Compensation Plans is effective for reporting periods beginning after June 15, 2021.
+GASB Statement 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457, Deferred Compensation Plans, is effective for reporting periods beginning after June 15, 2021.
 The objective of this Statement is to provide financial reporting consistency in which the potential component unit does not have a governing board and the primary government performs the duties that a governing board would perform.
 In the absences of a governing board of the potential component unit, the situation should be treated as the same as the primary government appointing a majority of the potential component unit's governing board.

-Management has not completed its review of the requirements of this standard and its applicability.
+Management has not completed its review of the requirements of these standards and its applicability.